 Finding People to Play With

 If you don’t already have a group, there are plenty of places online to look for fellow players.
 DNDBeyond, Roll20.net, ENWorld.com, and Reddit all have forums with “Looking for Game” areas where players can find each other and form groups.
 There are many Facebook groups dedicated to D&D as well where you can find games to join.
 When we’re able to play in person again, your local game store or Meetup.com are great resources.
-In fact, your local game store may be running online games right now.
-In New York City, try Hex & Co.
+You can also find games on Cast Party’s Discord server.

 Even if you are not able to find anybody to play with, there are some very good solo adventures (i.e. no Dungeon Master required) available on DMsGuild.com!
 We recommend starting with The Death Knight’s Squire by Paul Bimler.

 How to Play with Cast Party